 When it comes to the stunningly beautifully and frigid open and wide spaces of the Arctic, drone science is yet to make a mark on them.
-Drones can perhaps be used to count sea-lion populations, ice-cover mapping, and even carrying out search and rescue operations along the Alaska’s coast.
+Then we have a winter proof drone that can perhaps be used to count sea-lion populations, ice-cover mapping, and even carrying out search and rescue operations along the Alaska’s coast.

 Dr. Schmidt, Associate Director at PNNL, says that two specifications were formulated with the higher one proposing an aircraft with the capacity of carrying a payload of 70 pounds and a flight duration of a whopping eight to ten hours.
 But the odds were stacked against them, he says, owing to financial constraints.

 So, finally, the agency got into contact with the Navmar Applied Sciences Corporation for their military-grade surveillance drone, TigerShark.
 In addition to boasting a number of cutting-edge features, longer flight duration and higher payload capacity were the two features that caught the eye of the agency.

 The aircraft was originally developed in 2005, but the much heralded TigerShark series boasts a coveted track record of consisting of almost 200 drones that have a combined flight duration of 100,000 flight hours.

 Navmar came up with the weather-resistant ArcticShark after carrying out certain modifications.
 This upgraded device had a 22-feet wingspan, could fly at an optimum speed of 75 mph, attain an elevation of 15,000 feet and had the payload capacity of 625 pounds.